About The Group

 days a week.
 At the present time the sessions are being led exclusively by Linda Gatson and as such are subject to

+her availability.
 To be added to the Qigong e-mail notification list, send your

 e-mail request to Linda Gatson.